 Meyers Clean Day Lemon Verbena Kitchen Basics Set

 This trio of natural, earth-friendly cleaners (Amazon) includes hand soap, dish soap, and multipurpose cleaner.
 The bright scent will make your new home smell as clean as it looks, but make sure you like lemon verbena.
 Some customers have reported that the scent is just too strong.

-You’ll banish dirt from every nook and cranny with this kit (Amazon) that includes everything from a microfiber duster to a window squeegee and even a lightbulb changer.
-This clever tool comes with an extendable wand that reaches up to sixteen feet.
-It may seem a little pricey at around $70, but this all-in-one kit will save you so much time that it’s well worth the money.
+You’ll banish dirt from every nook and cranny with this kit (Amazon) that includes everything from a static duster to a window squeegee.
+This clever tool comes with an extendable wand that reaches up to 10 feet.
+Best of all, you can pick it up for around $30.
+This all-in-one kit will save you so much time that it’s well worth the money.

 3. Home security

 Keep your awesome new digs safe from intruders with a home security system.
 With the variety of options out there, you’ll be able to find a system that can keep you and your home safe at a price you can afford.

 If you’re itching to get your DIY on, start with everyone’s favorite self-install home security system.
 SimpliSafe equipment is easy to set up on your own, and is 100% wireless.
 You won’t need to sign a contract and can add 24/7 monitoring for around $15 per month.
 There are limitations, though.
 This system’s wall-mounted control panel could be destroyed by a burglar.

 We’re back to getting caught in a state of undress—don’t do it.
 In order to take a shower with privacy, and without flooding the bathroom, you need to remember to pick up a shower curtain.
 And the bonus is that this can be a fun purchase; there are so many decorative shower curtains to choose from, you may decide to get one for every season.

 Before going crazy about the style of your curtain, make sure to protect your bathroom from mold and germs.
 This heavy-duty liner (Amazon) comes with rust-proof grommets, and soap and suds slide right off without leaving residue or hard water stains.
-Though there is a fifteen-month warrantee, you’ll still need to remember to regularly wipe it clean.
+Though there is a fifteen-month warranty, you’ll still need to remember to regularly wipe it clean.